-Those are a lot of abbreviations.
-But you don’t want to choose a real estate agent based solely on their credentials, so do yourself a solid favor and make sure they have the bare minimum qualifications.
+Those are a lot of abbreviations to keep up with.
+You don’t want to choose a real estate agent based solely on their credentials, but do yourself a solid favor and make sure they have the bare minimum qualifications.

 Which raises the question: Do you really want bare minimum when it comes to the biggest purchase you’ll ever make?